 In addition to job selection enhancements, this version of the SHARED SPOOL MODS provides extended control features for WLM managed initiators.
 The additional control allows your operations staff to stop, start, or limit the maximum number of jobs selection for individual job classes, or for all job classes.
+Since the time we added support to limit the total number of jobs on a single member by job class, that same capability has been natively added to JES2.
+I suggest that instead of limiting jobs by job class through the Shared Spool Mods, you use the native JES2 function to accomplish the same thing.

-These same limits are extended to traditional JES2 initiators as well as to WLM managed initiators.
-You are allowed to limit the number of jobs in concurrent execution based on a userid mask or jobname mask, so that you can prevent a single user, or group of users from monopolizing the available initiators in the system.
+These same job limits are extended to traditional JES2 initiators as well as to WLM managed initiators.
+You are also allowed to limit the number of jobs in concurrent execution based on a user id mask or job name mask, so that you can prevent a single user, or group of users from monopolizing the available initiators in the system.